livewire/livewire/docs/installation.md

 That's it — really.
 If you want more customization options, keep reading.
 Otherwise, you can jump right into using Livewire.

+> [!warning] `/livewire/livewire.js` returning a 404 status code
+> By default, Livewire exposes a route in your application to serve its JavaScript assets from: `/livewire/livewire.js`.
+This is fine for most applications, however, if you are using Nginx with a custom configuration, you may receive a 404 from this endpoint.
+To fix this issue, you can either [compile Livewire's JavaScript assets yourself](#manually-bundling-livewire-and-alpine), or [configure Nginx to allow for this](https://benjamincrozat.com/livewire-js-404-not-found).

 ## Publishing the configuration file

 Livewire is "zero-config", meaning you can use it by following conventions, without any additional configuration.
 However, if needed, you can publish and customize Livewire's configuration file by running the following Artisan command: